Add To Favorites

 When Canada celebrates its anniversary on July 1, the sun shines in the north—both night and day.
 What’s different between northern and southern fireworks?

 In the very northern part of Canada the sun shines almost 24 hours a day on Canada Day, July 1.
-Do you know why?
-Find out about the origins of this important national holiday.
+Ask students if they know why?
+Have students find out about the origins of this important national holiday.

 Canada’s diverse people often celebrate their country’s anniversary with picnics, relay races, concerts, and festivals.
 But what about fireworks?
 They could not be seen in the north in the sunlight!
 Special fireworks are shown in the Canadian North.
 These fireworks make colorful smoke, cloud effects…and lots of noise when they explode!